Life as an ROTC spouse/girlfriend/boyfriend can be strangely difficult. But also SO fun and rewarding!

 You will get less time with them.
 This is a given, no matter what school they attend OR branch they are in.
 Fulfilling the requirements to stay enrolled in the program means taking extra classes, and could also include summer training.
 For you, do what you can to support their decisions and responsibilities.

 Do your best to not complain, especially when they love the program.
 It can quickly lead to resentment and frustration.
 However, this can be a tricky one.
 If it is truly taking up too much time, that is a whole other discussion to have with them.
 You two will know what is best for your relationship.

 On scholarship, your spouse will have their schooling paid for, as well as a monthly stipend which is intended to cover basic living costs.
 They also sometimes receive money for books and fees.
-This is a HUGE deal and will be a lifesaver financially.
+This can be a lifesaver financially.
 If all goes as planned, the return for the military paying for their schooling is years served in their branch.
 Do not take this for granted.
 And spend the money you receive wisely!
 Put it towards your housing, groceries, gas, etc.

 When they are not on scholarship, some branches will still give a monthy stipend once they reach a certain point in the program.

 Even though your loved one is committed to the ROTC program, you should still be their number one priority.
 Take time to strengthen and grow your bond!
 Go on dates when you can and find ways to show them you love them!

 Of course, I’m not an expert.
 No relationship is perfect, and there will absolutely be bumps.
 BUT, I know that you should always strive to have a healthy and strong bond with your spouse/SO, regardless of the point of life you are at.